-The Women’s Nonprofit Leadership Initiative (WNLI) is a group of more than a dozen Philadelphia area women leaders in the nonprofit sector that has been meeting and working on increasing diversity in the nonprofit sector since 2012.
+The Women’s Nonprofit Leadership Initiative (WNLI) is a group of Philadelphia area women leaders in the nonprofit sector that has been meeting and working on increasing diversity in the nonprofit sector since 2012.
 The group was established by the late Dr. Happy Fernandez, former president of Moore College of Art, two-term member of Philadelphia City Council, and former professor at Temple University.
 It has engaged with board leaders and women board members of nonprofit institutions to increase diversity on the boards of the major nonprofit institutions in Greater Philadelphia.
 Its volunteer members have also worked both independently and in cooperation with Philadelphia’s Forum of Executive Women, and more recently with The Nonprofit Center at La Salle University’s School of Business, to make available reliable information about women’s representation in the leadership ranks of Greater Philadelphia’s nonprofit sector.
+In 2020, WNLI collaborated with Nonprofit Issues to publish a national report on board gender diversity, written by two of our members.

 Carolyn Adams, Ph.D., Former Dean, College of Liberal Arts, and President of the Faculty Senate, Temple University